Quantifying and Improving the Robustness of Retrieval-Augmented Language Models Against Spurious Features in Grounding

 \section{Introduction}

 Retrieval-Augmented Generation (RAG) has emerged as a promising paradigm to mitigate LLMs hallucinations~\cite{ragsurvey,yang2023hallu}, integrating relevant external knowledge to improve the factuality and trustworthiness of LLM-generated outputs~\cite{ragtrustworthiness}.
-However, Retrieval-Augmented Language Models (RALMs)\footnote{We focuses on the generation end of RAG systems (i.e., RALMs), and hereafter RAG systems refer to RALMs.} still face substantial robustness issue due to the presence of noise in retrieved documents~\cite{recall,li2024dalk}.
+However, Retrieval-Augmented Language Models (RALMs) still face substantial robustness issue due to the presence of noise in retrieved documents~\cite{recall,li2024dalk}.

 Recent research aims to explore the characteristics of grounding data that influence the robustness of RAG systems~\cite{powerofnoise}.
 These studies examine various factors, including the type~\cite{pandora}, number~\cite{retrievalmeetslong}, and position of documents~\cite{lostinmiddle} within the prompt context.
 However, previous analyses primarily focus on explicit noise that significantly alter the semantic information (causal features) of grounding data~\cite{clasheval,powerofnoise}, while neglecting implicit noise (spurious features) that introduce semantic-agnostic modifications.
-This limitation extends to existing evaluation benchmarks, which simulate complex noise scenarios to assess the robustness of RAG systems~\cite{benchmarkingrobustness,pandora}, yet lack available benchmarks and metrics to measure the robustness of RALMs against spurious features.
+This limitation extends to existing evaluation benchmarks, which simulate complex noise scenarios to assess the robustness of RAG systems~\cite{benchmarkingrobustness,pandora}, yet lack available benchmarks and metrics to measure the robustness of RALMs\footnote{We focuses on the generation end of RAG systems (i.e., RALMs), and hereafter RAG systems refer to RALMs.} against spurious features.

 Contemporary RAG systems typically employ production-level retrievers, such as Bing and Google, to retrieve relevant information from the internet.
 Unlike a single corpus, the internet encompasses diverse data with distinct features.
 For any given query, there may exist numerous golden documents that contain the correct answer but differ in style, format, or other attributes.
 As shown in Figure \ref{fig:example}, we have observed that LLMs may fail to consistently derive the correct answer from golden documents with different formats.
 A similar phenomenon is reported in ~\citet{quantifyingsensitivity} and ~\citet{formatimpact}, which demonstrate that LLMs are extremely sensitive to the format of prompts (i.e., spurious features).
 However, spurious features in the RAG paradigm have not been empirically and systematically studied, nor have effective mitigation strategies been proposed.